-Most recently, IDW launched three new divisions, IDW Limited (idwlimited.com), IDW Games (idwgames.com) and IDW Entertainment (idwentertainment.com).
-IDW Limited specializes in deluxe, high-end collectible editions of our graphic novels, as well as the mass-market Micro Comic Fun Packs; IDW Games specializes in high-quality, big- and small-box games developed around several of IDW Publishing’s key properties, including Kill Shakespeare, The X-Files and 30 Days of Night.
+Most recently, IDW launched three new divisions: IDW Limited (idwlimited.com), IDW Games (idwgames.com) and IDW Entertainment (idwentertainment.com).
+IDW Limited specializes in deluxe, high-end collectible editions of our graphic novels, as well as the mass-market Micro Comic Fun Packs; IDW Games specializes in high-quality box games of all sizes, developed around some of IDW Publishing’s key properties, such as Kill Shakespeare, The X-Files and 30 Days of Night.

 IDW Publishing’s Current Line Up